sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/13-arduino.md

 ## Differences

-Programming an embedded platform like the Arduino is somewhat different from programming a PC.
+Differences to programming a PC:

 - Arduino does not have a keyboard, or a display screen
 - Memory and storage are limitted